-Traditional surf fishing rigs can have success, like the double-drop rigs.
+Traditional surf fishing rigs can have success, like double-drop rigs.
 Pompano rigs are ideal because they combine everything you want for pompano fishing.
-They’re a lighter weight, disappear in the water, and have attached floats to help keep up your bait.
+They’re lighter weight, disappear in the water, and have attached floats to help keep up your bait.

 Good Choice: Sea Strike PPR20 Pompano 2-Drop Circle Hook Rig

 This rig from Sea Striker comes ready to go, you just need to tie on, attach a weight, and throw on some bait.
-The braided design and lack of clamps helps with keeping it low-vis and keeps the pompano from mouthing anything metal aside from your hook.
+The braided design and lack of clamps help with keeping it low-vis and keeps the pompano from mouthing anything metal aside from your hook.